beginning of content

 Why do I need a thermometer?

-If your child is 3 months old or younger and has a fever of 38℃ or more, take them to see a doctor, even if they have no other symptoms.
+If you have a baby under 3 months old with a fever above 38°C, take them to the nearest hospital emergency department immediately, even if they have no other symptoms.

-Remember that fever is just one sign of illness, and your body temperature is not necessarily the most important measure of how sick you are.
-It is important that you monitor all of your symptoms and see your doctor if you are unwell.
+Remember that fever is just one sign of illness, and your body temperature is not always the most important measure of how sick you are.
+Check all your symptoms and see your doctor if you feel unwell.

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.

-You can take a child's temperature in a number of ways and the results can vary depending on the type of thermometer you use.
+You can measure someone’s body temperature in different ways and the results can vary depending on the type of thermometer you use.
 Always follow the manufacturer's directions.

-Some thermometers and techniques are more suitable for certain age groups.
-Ask your Maternal and Child Health Nurse, GP or pharmacist to show you how to use your thermometer to get the most accurate reading.
+Some thermometers and methods work better for different age groups.
+Ask your Maternal and Child Health Nurse, GP or pharmacist to show you how to use your thermometer to get the most accurate reading for your child.

-What are the different types of thermometers, and what should I choose?
+What are the different types of thermometers and why might I choose them?

 Digital 'stick' thermometers

 Digital thermometers are quick to use and reasonably accurate.
-They can be used under the arm (in the armpit) or under the tongue.
+You can used them under the arm (in the armpit) or under the tongue.
+The silver tip or the thin end of the thermometer is the part that measures body temperature.
+Make sure it is held in the right place to get an accurate temperature reading.

 Under the arm (axillary) digital thermometer is the preferred method for babies younger than 3 months of age.